TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/EventApi/Index.rst

 Event Api
 =========

-The TYPO3 JavaScript Event API enables JavaScript developers to have a stable event listening interface.
+The TYPO3 `JavaScript`:pn: Event API enables `JavaScript`:pn: developers to have a stable event listening interface.
 The API takes care of common pitfalls like event delegation and clean event unbinding.